bklofas/rtl-aprs-igate/README.md

 ## Hardware Required
 I recommend the [RTL-SDR Blog v3 or v4](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) dongles, they are only a few dollars more than the cheap Chinese knockoffs and they work so much better.

 If you have more than one RTL-SDR dongle, set each one with a unique device_index (serial number).
-This is an 8-digit number (such as 00000005) set on the RTL-SDR dongle's firmware.
+This is an 8-character string (such as SDR00005) set on the RTL-SDR dongle's firmware.
 Use `rtl_eeprom` to program this (instructions below).
 DO NOT program a device_idx of 00000000 or 00000001 on any RTL-SDR, this causes confusion in the RTL-SDR utilities.

 Ensure the RTL-SDR dongle has adequite power.
 If using a hub, check that it is an active externally-powered hub, not powered from the main computer.
 Or better yet, plug the RTL-SDR dongle directly into the host USB port, don't use a hub.